Follow these guidelines for planning your International Studies degree program. If you have questions, contact Vickie Stone.

 - Description of outstanding classes and classroom experiences

-- Other experiences that have influenced your decision to seek an international career
+- Other experiences that have influenced the student's decision to seek an international career

-- Other resources that illustrate your talents, such as results from the Gallup StrengthsQuest.
+- Other resources that illustrate a student's talents, such as results from the Gallup StrengthsQuest.

 - Link to an electronic portfolio, such as one posted via the myWeb feature at my.unomaha.edu

 The following are suggested courses for meeting the INST graduation requirements.
-Make sure to discuss your academic plan with an INST advisor.
+Please discuss your specific academic planning needs with an INST advisor.
 Meet Your Adviser.

-Verbal communication (3 hours): SPCH 1110 (Public Speaking Fundamentals) is strongly recommended.
+Public Speaking (3 hours): CMST 1110 (Public Speaking Fundamentals) is strongly recommended.